 There were many advantages in casting Wayne as John Bernard Books, as director Don Siegel wanted to show the progression of the protagonist gunfighter from his early heroic and glorious days to his very tragic death.
 What better strategy to use than actually borrowing old clips from Wayne’s own great Westerns, Stagecoach, Red River, and Hondo, all cult films.

-The movie thus became a self-conscious invocation of the Wayne screen legend and a tribute to his career.
-It looked as if “The Shootist” had been consciously designed as an epitaph, though Wayne had intentions at the time to continue making movies.
+The movie thus became a self-conscious invocation of the Wayne screen, and an unintentional tribute to his lengthy career, as, among other things, the most significant screen image in Hollywood history.
+For some, who knew the actor was ill, it looked as if The Shootist had been consciously designed as an epitaph, though Wayne was planning at the time to continue making movies.

 For example, spying on Wayne from the window, he gets his first lesson, “If you want to see me, knock on the door, like a man.”
 Later, Wayne sums up his philosophy of life to Howard, deeming it useful to the younger generation: “I won’t be wronged, I won’t be insulted, I won’t be laid a hand on.
 I don’t do these things to others, and I require the same of them.”

 When Howard asks for a shooting lesson, Wayne agrees but instructs him: “A man should know how to handle a gun–with discretion.”
 The film’s assumption, like Hondo,” is that every child, let alone an orphan, needs a sociological father in order to become a man.
 And, in similar manner to The Cowboys, Howard adopts his master’s style and philosophy.
 In the last scene, he avenges Wayne’s death in the saloon by using the latter’s gun, then throws it away.